 Prior to accepting waste as part of the Area 7/8 Development, the Facility will install a fixed radiation detection system at the scale allowing vehicles transporting waste to the facility to be monitored for radioactive materials.
-Wastes exhibiting radiation greater than 25 pCi/g of radium-226 equivalent shall not be accepted at the landfill.
+In accordance with Part 363-7.1(o)(7), low-level radioactive waste, processed and concentrated naturally occurring radioactive material (NORM) waste, or nuclear accelerator-produced radioactive material (NARM) waste as defined in Parts 380, 382, and 383 that are required by Parts 380 and 383 of this Title to be disposed of at a Part 383 permitted facility shall not be accepted or approved for disposal at the landfill.
+Additionally, wastes, excluding firebrick, which exhibits a concentration greater than 25 pCi/g of radium-226 shall not be accepted or approved for disposal at the landfill (6 CRR-NY 363-7.1(o)(8)).
 The following sections describe the plan and procedures for monitoring and proper handling of incoming radioactive materials.